tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     * The values should be between 0 and 1.

-    * A common technique is to loop through a range of **learning rates**, creating and fitting the classifier with each value in the range.
+    * A common technique is to loop through a range of learning rates, creating and fitting the classifier with each value in the range.
 Once the classifier is created, it can be scored.
-The **learning rate** with the highest test accuracy should be used.
+The learning rate with the highest test accuracy should be used.

   * The `max_depth` argument identifies the size/depth of each decision tree being used. `Max_depth` will dictate the number of levels between leaf nodes and the root.